MedH 2025 Focus groups

 Based on an analysis of MedH:s strengths, weaknesses, threats and opportunities, six focus groups were formed, each chaired by an experienced member of the department outside of the leadership group.
 All co-workers at MedH were invited to take part in discussions around our future and encouraged to join a focus group, based on their own interest and expertise.
 The leadership group and the focus group chairs, examined the outcome of the focus groups’ extensive work.
 They also carefully analyzed the results of a survey about the department’s challenges and future goals, that was administrated to all MedH group leaders.
 Based on this investigation, a first version of the strategy was created and sent out for review around the department.
 After receiving input and comments, the MedH 2025 Strategy was finalized by the department leadership group in the end of 2021.

-Focus groups suggested goals and activities
+Suggested goals and activities

 Focus group 1: Improving research quality and funding

 Research quality and funding are intimately linked and a prerequisite for success.
 Securing quality is challenging in translational science where clinical and preclinical environments with different realities meet.
 The focus group has discussed which obstacles counteract successful translational science at MedH, what we can learn from good examples, and how we can build new constellations.

 The focus group has outlined four areas in which MedH needs to work in order to increase quality and funding: